rolfen/api-assignement/README.md

 ## About the Choices

-Firstly, I chose node because it is a tool that I can know well, and a way to get started quickly.
-I was confident of my abilities within a given timeframe.
+Firstly, I chose node.js because it is a tool that I can know, and a way to get started quickly.
+I believe that node offers flexibility whilst keeping complexity low.

-I chose express for an easier, more elegant (less boilerplate-y) way of handling HTTP requests, and because it exposes the node HTTP request object, so it doesn't get in the way whenever low-level control is required.
+I chose express for an easier, more elegant (less boilerplate-y) and extensible way of handling HTTP requests, and because it exposes the node HTTP request object, so it doesn't get in the way whenever low-level control is required.

-For testing, I initially experimented with a couple of libraries for writing requests, in addition to 'should" for making assertions, but after running into some problems with documentation, I decided to write my own functions for that.
+For testing, I initially experimented with a couple of libraries for writing requests and 'should" for making assertions, but after running into some problems with documentation, I decided to write my own functions for that.

-Although this particular exercise could have been completed without using any frameworks at all (outside node.js), the instructions seemed to encourage using one.
+Although this particular exercise could have been completed without using any frameworks at all (outside node.js), the instructions seemed to suggest using one, to some extent.

 Some level of abstraction is provided by these frameworks, making it more pleasant to write and read the code.
-The result should also be more flexible and scalable.

 ## Web API

 The API uses a combination of "query string" parameters (eg: ?id=12&title=something) and POST data.

-POST and response data should use JSON and be encoded in UTF-8.
+POST and response data should be in JSON and be encoded in UTF-8.

 ### Retrieve